RichieSolo/PyGame-Snake/README.md

 - *Endgame conditions:* Define conditions for the game to end, such as the snake touching itself or the game boundaries.
 A `player_death()` function could be triggered when the distance between the head and body or head and boundaries reaches a certain value.

 - *Restart button:* Create a simple restart button that resets the game to its default settings.

+**Definiton of Done**

+*Definition:* Fully working Snake game using Python.
+Must abide by basic Snake game parameters and work according to specifications.

+**Goal of Project:**

+*Goal:* To be exposed to Python's, syntax and logic; as well as to learn how to connect and effectively utilize available libraries on Python.